 Preheat oven to 180°C. Cut beef into 2.5cm-3cm cubes.
-Season with salt and pepper, add 2 tbsp oil, and mix well.
+Season, add 2 tbsp oil, and mix well.
 Heat a large frypan over a medium-high heat.
-Brown the beef in 2 or 3 batches.
+Brown the beef in batches.
 Remove each batch and place in casserole dish.
 Reduce heat in the pan, add a little oil, add onion and mushrooms, cook for 1–2 minutes, and stir occasionally.

 Sprinkle in the flour and stir until the onion and mushrooms are coated.
 Gradually pour in stock and add the tomato paste, stirring well.
 Add the herbs, stir until the mixture boils.
 Add to the casserole dish, stir to combine.
 Cover the casserole dish, place in oven, and cook until the beef is very tender.
 Stir every 40 minutes or so, add water if needed to keep the ingredients just covered.
 Cool the beef mixture, at least until the steam has evaporated, or cool it completely if time allows.

-Preheat the oven to 200°C. Take your pastry from the fridge so it warms up a little, making it easier to roll.
-Place the cooled beef mixture into the pie dish.
+Preheat the oven to 200°C. Place the cooled beef mixture into the pie dish.
 Beat an egg and a little milk together (egg wash).
-Roll pastry out to the same shape as your pie dish, but just a little larger so it will sit comfortably over the top.
+Make sure your pastry is a little larger that your pie dish so it will sit comfortably over the top.
 Cut a ribbon of pastry from the edge of the rolled out pastry and press it around the rim of the pie dish.
 Carefully roll the pastry onto the rolling pin and ease the pastry onto the pie dish.

 Trim any overhang; seal the edge by crimping the pastry together.
 Make a small slash over the top of pastry (for steam to escape).
 Brush it with the egg wash.
 Decorate the top with the pastry trimmings if you like.
 Cook for 40-45 minutes, or until pastry is golden brown and beef mixture is bubbling.